geocmsk/polymerlabs-socialmediapack/README.md

 # Polymerlabs Social Media Pack is a repo prepared for the use of Polymer's social media accounts in case of need.

-* In order to make the designs unique to Polymer, artificial intelligence was used for background images.
+* Artificial intelligence was used for background images to make the designs unique to Polymer.
+The composition was completed using Photoshop and CorelDRAW.

 -------------------------------------------------------------
 X Banners (Formerly Twitter):